kezabelle/django-template-selector/README.rst

 Has the same arguments as ``TemplateField``, and can be used independently in all forms if you want to not use the model field.
+The form field, when rendered with the ``TemplateSelector`` widget, will try and show a preview image for each template, by attempting to load a ``100x100`` image from your staticfiles.
+Given a template name of
+``path/to/template.htm`` it will try and load ``path/to/template.htm.png`` prefixed by whatever your ``STATIC_URL`` is.
+If no file exists, a placeholder image is shown as a fallback.

+Both this and the ``TemplateField`` make use of...

 ``nice_display_name``
 ^^^^^^^^^^^^^^^^^^^^^